Australasian Recycling Label: Discussing Symbols ♻️

-Luckily, there exists a programme that provides easy to understand recycling labels in Australia and New Zealand (Australasian region).
+Fortunately, there exists a program that provides easy-to-understand recycling labels in Australia and New Zealand (Australasian region).
 Will the labels actually help us boost recycling?
+Let me discuss this further.

-With the help of Australasian Recycling Label and Waster, you won’t have to worry about where your rubbish goes.
+With the help of Australasian recycling labels and Waster, you won’t have to worry about where your rubbish goes.
 They are in good hands!

 Planet Ark, PREP Design, and the Australian Packaging Covenant Organisation (APCO), which was launched by Federal Environment Minister Melissa Price, came up with an evidence-based system for Australia and New Zealand to address the ongoing problem of pollution.